wpilibsuite/frc-docs/source/docs/software/advanced-control/feedforward.rst

   .. code-tab:: java

-    // Calculates the feedforward for a velocity of 10 units and an acceleration of 20 units/second
+    // Calculates the feedforward for a velocity of 10 units/second and an acceleration of 20 units/second^2
     // Units are determined by the units of the gains passed in at construction. feedforward.calculate(10, 20);